anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 - Deploy a New Cloud Function + Set an IAM Policy Binding to it.
 - Update an Existing Cloud Function + Set an IAM Policy Binding to it (Optional).

-> Note: Why setting an IAM Policy Binding to an already exisiting function is optional because if a function already exists then chances are it is already invokable by authenticated or non-authenticated principals.
+> Note: Why setting an IAM Policy Binding to an already existing function is optional because if a function already exists then chances are it is already invokable by authenticated or non-authenticated principals.
 The Function could be public which means anyone can access the function.
-But in some cases the function could be private which means only certain user, group or service account has access to the function.
+But in some cases the function could be private which means only a certain user, group or service account has access to the function.
 In that case you'd need to update the IAM Policy Binding to the Cloud Function.

 We'll be using [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) to Deploy, Update, List Details and Set IAM Policy Binding to the Cloud Function using Cloud Function API (gRPC).